-Due to the state’s position near a coast known for hurricanes and sudden, heavy rainfall, he firmly believes the entire cities could be endangered by unexpected floods at any time.
+Due to the state’s position near a coast known for hurricanes and sudden, heavy rainfall, he firmly believes the entire city could be endangered by unexpected floods at any time.

 If you’re about to move, it’s important to ask your realtor or leasing agent about its flood history first.
 Some questions before renting to ask include:

 - Is this property in a flood zone?